 To make your seedlings stronger, start by planting them in high-quality soil and giving them plenty of water.
 You can also add a little bit of organic fertilizer to the mix.
 Once they’ve sprouted, make sure they’re getting enough light—eight hours a day is ideal.
-Lastly, harden off your seedlings gradually before transplanting them outdoors.
-This means slowly acclimating them to different conditions like wind and sun so they don’t get shocked when you finally put them in the ground.

 Do cosmos come back every year?

 Cosmos are annuals, meaning they only live for one growing season.
 However, they self-seed readily, so you may find new plants popping up in your garden year after year.
 If you want to ensure a steady supply of cosmos flowers, sow new seeds indoors every few weeks from early spring until mid-summer.
 That way, you’ll always have fresh plants coming up as the old ones start to fade.

 The Cosmos flower is a beautiful and popular flower that is native to Mexico.
 The flower has a wide range of colours, including white, yellow, orange, pink, and red.
 The Cosmos flower is often used in bouquets and arrangements because of its beauty.
 The Cosmos flower blooms in the summer and fades in the fall months.

 The plant grows to be about three feet tall and does best in full sun.
 The soil should be well-drained and fertilized regularly.
 Deadheading the flowers will encourage new growth.